UCD-pbio-rclub/Rclub-rethinking_Julin.Maloof/Assignment_Chatper_10/Chapter_10_Assignment.md

 ```
 in the odds of the event

+## 10E4
+_Why do Poisson regressons sometimes require an offset?_

+An offset is required of the measurement interval is different for different observations.
+Perhaps you are comparing transposon insertion rates in two different species and in one the reported rate is per 100kb and the other is per 10kb.

 ## 10M1
 _Bionomial data can be organized as aggregated or disaggregated without any impact on inference.
 The likelihood of the data does change.
 Why?_